derek-dorey/TFTP-Server/README.txt

 4. text.txt
 	* A long file for the client to test reading large files

-5. UML.png
+5. UMLpt1.JPG
+	* Part 1 of the UML (Unified Modeling Language) for each classes

+6. UMLpt2.JPG
-	* The UML (Unified Modeling Language) for each class
+	* Part 2 of the UML (Unified Modeling Language) for each class

-6. Error Code *.jpeg
+7. Error Code *.jpeg
 	* All the timing diagrams from errors while reading or writing

-7. Timeout - *.jpeg
+8. Timeout - *.jpeg
 	* All the timing diagrams for timeout scenarios

 TERMINATION